-We do not have an offer letter or employment agreement in place with Dr. Mayweg since he is not employed by us.
+Dr. Mayweg served as our interim Chief Scientific Officer from March 2017 until September 2019.
+We do not have an offer letter or employment agreement in place with Dr. Mayweg since he was not employed by us.

 Outstanding Equity Awards at Fiscal 2018 Year-End